Discover more from The Shortcut

 PS5 Disc vs Digital: which is better?

-Let’s start this PS5 Disc vs PS5 Digital in-depth comparison by saying that the two consoles are identical when it comes to specs.
-Both can play the best PS5 games at up to 4K resolution and hit frame rates of up to 120fps if you have a compatible TV.
-They’re both backward compatible with PS4 games, use a super-fast NVMe SSD to all but eliminate load times, and come with 825GB of storage. ✅
+Our in-depth PS5 Disc vs Digital comparison starts with the fact that the two consoles are identical in terms of specs.
+Both can play the best PS5 games at up to 4K resolution and hit frame rates of up to 120fps if you have a compatible TV (check out all the PS5 120fps games to see why 120Hz gaming is so appealing).
+They also support every PS5 game with ray tracing.

-However, the most significant difference is that the PS5 Digital Edition doesn’t have a disc drive (you may have guessed that by the name).
-The console's lack of a 4K Blu-ray drive makes Sony’s cheaper PS5 look more aesthetically pleasing to look at but – other than being slightly lighter in weight and thinner in dimensions – that’s about it when it comes to plus points for the digital-only model.
+But here’s where the PS5 Disc vs Digital debate gets interesting: the PS5 Digital Edition – as you may have guessed by the name – doesn’t have a disc drive.
+The console's lack of a 4K Blu-ray drive makes Sony’s cheaper PS5 look more aesthetically pleasing to the eye, but – other than being slightly lighter in weight and thinner in dimensions – that’s about it when it comes to plus points for the digital-only model.

-PS5 disc vs digital: price 💵
+PS5 Disc vs Digital: price 💵

-If that wasn’t bad enough, then the PS5 Digital Edition’s lack of disc drive also means you can’t use it as a 4K Blu-ray player.
+If that wasn’t bad enough, the PS5 Digital Edition’s lack of a disc drive also means you can’t use it as a 4K Blu-ray player.
 Streaming services like Netflix and Disney Plus may be all the rave these days, but knowing you have a 4K Blu-ray player to hand makes the extra $100 you have to pay even less of an issue.

-PS5 disc vs digital: specs 🔍
+PS5 Disc vs Digital: specs 🔍

 The PS5 Digital Edition and the standard PS5 are identical apart from the missing disc drive, dimensions, and weight.
 There’s no difference in performance or which games can be played, as both consoles use the same custom processor and even have the same 825GB SSD.